-Introduction 35.
+Introduction 34.

-- 290. In certain cases, the Central Bank may consider that it is appropriate and in the public interest to seek the early resolution of an ASP matter by way of settlement with a Subject.
+- 271. In certain cases the Central Bank may consider that it is appropriate and in the public interest to seek the early resolution of an ASP matter by way of settlement with a Subject.
 The Central Bank operates a settlement scheme in this regard.
 Under this scheme, subject to the Central Bank's discretion, a Subject may be offered a discount to any monetary penalty proposed as part of a settlement, subject to certain criteria set out below in this Part.
 A settlement may conclude with the Central Bank and the Subject entering into a settlement agreement, which will be binding on both parties.
-See Section 41 (Finalising Settlement and Settlement Agreement). - 291.
+See Section 40 (Finalising Settlement and Settlement Agreement). - 272.
 A Subject does not have a legal entitlement to settlement.
 The Central Bank is under no obligation to enter into a settlement agreement with a Subject at any stage.
-The Central Bank will only resolve an ASP matter by way of settlement where it is satisfied that it is appropriate in all of the circumstances taking account of the Central Bank's policy and expectations around settlement. - 292.
-There are three distinct settlement processes: - Undisputed Facts Settlement Process - Investigation Report Settlement Process - No Admissions Settlement Process - 293.
-The settlement processes are operated by Enforcement.
-Further detail on the settlement processes is set out in this Part and a diagram is included below (excluding the No
+The Central Bank will only resolve an ASP matter by way of settlement where it is satisfied that it is appropriate in all of the circumstances taking account of the Central Bank's policy and expectations around settlement. - 273.
+There are three distinct settlement processes: - Undisputed Facts Settlement - Investigation Report Settlement - No Admissions Settlement - 274.
+Further detail on each of these processes is set out in this Part.